you-zhou/notes/dev.md

 ```
 At this point, there should be an empty database working with the specified user.
 Now we need to tell Django the information of my database.
 To do it, you need to define an environment variable  **DATABASE_URL**  using the Django convention:

-If you are under a Unix environment.
-The following command does the job:
+In a Unix environment, below command will set the environment variable DATABSE_URL in the environment, which Django can then rea:
 `$ export DATABASE_URL=postgres://example_user:password@localhost:5432/bitsroom`
 After this, run Django migrations: `$ python manage.py migrate`
 And then, run the server with:  `$ python manage.py runserver`